unparalleled-js/docs-1/user-accounts-and-teams/team-collaboration.md

 # Workato Single Sign-on setup

 - Enable SAML on **Team -> Settings** page
-- Enter Team ID - handle to identify team during login (no whitespace or special characters, just letters, numbers and dash)
+- Enter Team ID - handle to identify team during login (only letters, numbers, and dash; no whitespace or special characters)
 - Set SAML provider
 - Preferable way of SAML configuration is via metadata URL - get this URL from Identity Provider (see the instructions for [Okta](/user-accounts-and-teams/team-collaboration.html#obtain-okta-metadata-url-for-workato-saml-setup) and [OneLogin](/user-accounts-and-teams/team-collaboration.md#obtain-onelogin-metadata-url-for-workato-saml-setup))
 - Insert metadata URL and press **"Validate Settings"**, once validation succeeds press **"Save"**